markyoder/wasp_clone/wasputils/README.md

 Notice that the exact user input is reproduced.

 ## XML Utilities
-The XML standard is readily accessible in most programming languages where SON, GetPot, DDI, etc. are not.
+The XML standard is readily accessible in most programming languages where SON, HIT, DDI, etc. are not.
 As such, the *xml utilities provide a bridge for prototyping or coupling with higher-level scripts, etc.

 ```